The Agents page in PushMetrics, listing every agent in the workspace

 Use all workspace skills

-The agent automatically picks up every skill in the workspace, including any new ones your team adds later.
+The agent automatically gets every skill in the workspace, plus anything your team adds later.
+No maintenance.

 Use only the skills selected below

-A list of every skill in the workspace appears below with a checkbox next to each.
-Tick the ones this agent should use.
-Click any skill name to open it in the Skills editor.
+A checkbox list of every workspace skill.
+Tick the ones this agent should have.
+Click any skill name to open it in the editor and read what's inside before you decide.

-See Agent Skills for more on writing and managing skills.
+See Agent Skills for the deeper take on writing and managing skills.

 Memories

-The Memories section shows the agent's saved notes as a table with two columns: Name and Last Modified.
-Each row has edit and delete actions on the right.
+The Memories section lists the agent's notebook: a table with Name and Last Modified columns, plus edit and delete buttons on each row.

 The Memories section on the agent edit page, showing a saved memory note with name, last modified timestamp, and edit and delete actions, plus the New Memory and Upload .md buttons in the header

-• + New Memory opens an editor where you write a note by hand.
+• + New Memory opens the editor for a hand-written note.

-• Upload .md imports a markdown file as a memory.
+• Upload .md imports an existing markdown file as a memory.

-You don't have to add any memories upfront.
-The agent can also write its own during a conversation.
-See Agent Memory & Knowledge for the full story.
+You don't have to seed anything up front.
+The agent can write its own as it learns.
+See Agent Memory for the full picture.

 Usage

-The Usage section at the bottom shows how this agent is being used.
-Switch between 7d, 30d, and 90d windows in the top-right.
+The Usage section at the bottom is where you check how this agent is actually being used.
+Toggle between 7d, 30d, and 90d in the top-right.

 The Usage section on the agent edit page, showing total spend, runs, average cost per run, tokens in and out, turns, and the most recent run's details